ernestkris6/React_todo_project/README.md

-# Getting Started with Create React App
+# My Todo List App

 This app helps to prioritize your day!
 My first project as a React Developer.